 Month_YTD dimension accumulates float values from the beginning of the calendar year to the current date, while respectively holding the final figure for stock values.
 The

 Copy From button gives you the possibility to copy the parameters from a previous

 Month_YTD element, i.e.

 Direct Ownership Rate

-The rows and columns both display business entities.
+The rows and columns display the same business entities.
 The rows show the entities in the role of investors; the columns show the entities in the role of investees.
 The intersecting cells show the relationship of the two business entities in terms of direct ownership.

 The following diagram uses the sample data to explain different parts of the report:

 In terms of direct business ownership, we can see that